Soulemane12/cosmo/UBER_STYLE_FEATURES.md

-# Uber/DoorDash-Style Service Marketplace Features
+new# Uber/DoorDash-Style Service Marketplace Features

 This application now implements a first-come-first-served service marketplace similar to Uber and DoorDash, where customers can request services and providers compete to claim them.